Door County, Wisconsin and China?

 Curiosity about an Asian art gallery in Ellison Bay, WI got the best of us and we stopped in the Linden Gallery.
 Like a museum filled with high-end paintings, antiques, jewelry and Asian objets d’art, we wandered about and became engaged in conversation with the lone salesperson.
 The exchange turned to travel and styles of travel, and when the subject of travel in China came up, we mentioned that it had never been on our radar.
 We were then told that the owners of the gallery also owned one of China’s most unique cultural retreats – the Linden Centre.
 We purchased a couple of small items, and were handed a deluxe brochure about the Linden Centre.

-Intrigued, we still weren’t convinced about travelling to China, until, while perusing their website, Jeannie came across a section called “Themed programs”.
+Intrigued, we still weren’t convinced about traveling to China, until, while perusing their website, Jeannie came across a section called “Themed programs”.
 Among the cooking and painting-based programs was “A Photojourney in Yunnan”.
 The small group (15 max) program would spend days photographing exotic locations, as well as engage in group critiques, portfolio reviews and presentations.
 That was the clincher.
 So for the past year or so we have been busy working on arrangements, flights, visas, immunizations and other details.

 So, that is the short version of the Door County – China connection.
 Less than two weeks and counting.